Both New York State and New York City recently passed laws to combat sexual harassment. Read below for more detailed information.

 - Immediate Action:

-- All NYC employers must post the NYC anti-harassment poster in both English and Spanish in a conspicuous area.
+- All NYC employers must post the NYC anti-harassment poster in both English and Spanish in a conspicuous area by September 6, 2018.

 - All employers must issue an information sheet to all new hires at time of hire.
 Alternatively, the information sheet can be included in an employee handbook.

 - All employees of NYC employers with 15 or more employees are required to complete anti-sexual harassment training within the first 90 days of hire, and annually.
-Employers will have one year to implement the training program from April 1, 2019.
+Employers will have one year to implement the training program from April 1, 2019 (to be completed by April 1, 2020).

 - Employers must keep records of the training and signed employee acknowledgment forms for a period of three years.